-Huidi’s artwork and design work have been exhibited at venues internationally, including Powder Room in Pittsburgh, PA, USA, Center for Architecture and Design in New Orleans, LA, USA, South London Gallery in London, UK, and Yiiie Gallery in Chengdu, China.
-Huidi has also completed some artist residencies, including the Millay Colony for the Arts (2020), Contemporary Calgary “Collider” In-Residence Artist Residency (2020), and Project Row Houses Summer Studios (2016).
+Huidi’s works have been exhibited nationally and internationally, including OCAT Biennale at OCAT Art & Design Gallery, Shenzhen, China, Hive Center for Contemporary Art in Beijing, China, Miller ICA in Pittsburgh, PA, USA, Center for Architecture and Design in New Orleans, LA, USA, and South London Gallery in London, UK.
+Huidi has also completed some artist residencies, including ACRE Residency Program(2021), the Millay Colony for the Arts (2020), and Project Row Houses Summer Studios (2016).

 For CV and other inquiries, please email: firstname.lastname@example.org